ArloysMacias/Arloys-Portfolio/README.md

 ### Surface

-In the design of the site I choose to use grey tones with added red elements for an attractive and modern feel.
+In the design of the site I chose to use grey tones with added red elements for an attractive and modern feel.

 ## Features